Algonquin Provincial Park

 Deep River and Chalk River

-Nine miles farther east, you enter Chalk River.
-In 1945, this tiny logging center became the home of the first atomic reactor outside of the United States.
+The tiny logging center of Chalk River, 6 mi (10.5 km) father east, has been the home of the first atomic reactor outside of the United States since 1945.
 Seven years later, Atomic Energy of Canada, Ltd. (AECL), a government-owned nuclear research organization, was founded here.
 It designs and sells commercial and research nuclear reactors around the world and produces most of the world’s radioactive isotopes for medical use.
 In recent years, problems at the Chalk River plant, due to leaks, seismic improvements, and deferred maintenance, caused a serious worldwide shortage of these vital medical products, putting the Chalk River labs in the media spotlight.

 Southeast of Chalk River, Hwy-17 crosses the namesake river of the town of Petawawa, home since 1905 to a Canadian Forces base.
 You can visit the small military museums on the base, including the Garrison Petawawa Military Museums.
 One exhibit, the Canadian Airborne Forces Collection, traces the history of Canadian paratroopers.
 There’s also a riverfront beach and campground, but otherwise the area is strictly off-limits, as the numerous signs along the road warn.

-The rather quaint, redbrick town of Petawawa itself is two miles north of Hwy-17 via Hwy-41, well worth the short trip through what seems like one big light-industrial park.
+The rather quaint, redbrick town of Petawawa itself is 2 mi (3.2 km) east of Hwy-17 via Hwy-41, well worth the short trip through what seems like one big light-industrial park.